 The earliest references to bells at St Leonard’s are a note in the parish records to the effect that Henry VIII requisitioned the bells for gunmetal and a Surrey county inventory of bells in 1553, which tells us only that there were three.
 It is likely that by the mid 18th century there were five bells; this was not an uncommon number for a parish church at the time and there was a pub called the Five Bells in Streatham High Road until about 1880.
 (In 2005 the former Hogshead adopted this name although it is not on the same site as the original.)

 In 1785 the church acquired a new ring of six bells in the key of F, cast by Thomas Mears of Whitechapel, the Tenor (14 cwt approx.) being the gift of the Duke of Bedford and the other five funded by public subscription.
-They were augmented to eight and the Tenor recast by John Warner & Co. of Spitalfields in 1906.
-Those bells were cracked to pieces by the combined effects of intense heat and cold water in the fire of 1975.
+By the late 19th century the new church of Immanuel, Streatham Common, had a ring of eight, and this probably prompted the augmentation of St Leonard’s bells in 1906.
+Two new treble bells were cast by John Warner & Co. of Spitalfields and the Tenor recast at the same time.

-The present eight in G were cast by the Whitechapel Bell Foundry (still operating on the same site where the old bells were cast two centuries earlier), hung by voluntary labour and dedicated to the Glory of God on 25 October 1981.
+The present eight in G were cast by the Whitechapel Bell Foundry (still operating on the same site where the old bells were cast two centuries earlier), hung by voluntary labour during the summer of 1981 and dedicated to the Glory of God on 25 October that year.
 The new Tenor bell was donated by the Surrey Association of Church Bell Ringers to commemorate its centenary in 1980.